Saltycurry07/STATS201_/README.md

   Do physically attractive professors receive more favorable student evaluations?

   This project builds a machine-learning pipeline that predicts professors’ course evaluation outcomes from facial images.
-We will construct a biographical dataset of professors from several U.S. universities, combining portrait photos with third-party evaluation measures from RateMyProfessors (RMP).Using an established deep-learning model (Liang et al., 2018) for facial attractiveness prediction, we will generate a standardized “beauty score” for each professor and link it to their RMP ratings.
+We will construct a biographical dataset of professors from several U.S. universities, combining portrait photos with third-party evaluation measures from RateMyProfessors (RMP).
+Using an established deep-learning model (Liang et al., 2018) for facial attractiveness prediction, we will generate a standardized “beauty score” for each professor and link it to their RMP ratings.
   We will then train and compare multiple predictive models, such as linear regression with regularization (Ridge/Lasso), logistic regression (for high- vs. low-rating classification), and gradient-boosted trees (e.g., XGBoost), to assess predictive performance and identify the most suitable approach for this task.

 # Division of Responsibilities